 New fusions choose their own names—some use a mashup of components' names, while others choose a new name that reflects their new self.

 Permafusions are Edeia fusions that are extremely stable and can be held indefinitely, or nearly so.
 It generally takes time for well-formed fusions to reach the state of "permafusion" as the Edeia become used to being one cohesive entity - after all, they are originally two individuals with their own minds, wants, and needs.
 Note that "Permafusion" is more a label than a true state of being.
 Fusions may choose to call themselves that if they feel it fits, whether they are fused 99% of the time, 80% of the time, or even less.

 The most defining trait of a permafusion is that it can be maintained indefinitely, or close enough to it, but those who have this capability may choose not to call themself a permafusion for any reason.
 For instance, they may not spend much time fused even though they can.

-Permafusions who interact with mundane society regularly may be asked to create their own registry entry; fusions can generally make an entry on their own and make a note that they are a "permafusion."
-You may also let me (Auspice) know if you want to make a fusion a permafusion, and I can add that note to the Masterlist.
+Permafusions who interact with reunited society regularly may be asked to create their own registry entry; fusions can generally make an entry on their own and make a note that they are a "permafusion."
+You may also let Auspice know if you want to make a fusion a permafusion, and they can add that note to the Masterlist.

 Abstractions for Fusions

 When Edeia fuse, the Abstraction is a bit of a mix of the components', but the fusion can alter it at will once they enter.
 Depending on how stable the fusion is, it could be a perfect blend or patchwork.
 If the fusion "redecorates" their fused Abstraction, it will maintain that state of being when the fusion is undone and redone.